Most Amazon URLs are long and ugly. This is a problem if you’re an Amazon seller trying to send off-Amazon traffic to your product listing.

 Amazon URL Shortener Use Cases

-Here are the most common ways to use a shortened Amazon URL.
+Here are the most common ways to use a short Amazon URL.

 Product inserts are a fantastic opportunity to build your email list, promote your products, and get reviews.